learn-co-students/dc-web-031218/43-intro-to-react/README.md

 ## Issues in Mod 3

-script (link) tags / managing libraries organizing code
+script (link) tags / managing libraries - npm
-Modify the dom + read from the dom + keep the dom in sync with your application state Repetition
+Modify the dom + read from the dom + keep the dom in sync with your application state - React organizing code
+Repetition
 Async

+Gross React.createElement // we want jsx -- fixed with babel But additional step where we have to transpile into javascript

 ## Tools